laznp/laznp.github.io/pages/kubesec-security-analysis.md

   }
 ]
 ```
-As you can see, Kubesec tell us which line that possibly against security policy
+As you can see, Kubesec tell us which line that possibly against security policy and give us some advice to using Kubernetes Best Practices

 For further information you can refer to [Kubesec](https://kubesec.io/) official documentation